ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 ## GUI file transfer clients

-In addition to using command-line file transfer clients, some users might use graphical desktop clients to performan file transfers.
+In addition to using command-line file transfer clients, some users might use graphical desktop clients to perform file transfers.

 <div class="alert alert-info" role="alert">
 Wynton requires multifactor authentication so there are a couple additional configuration steps that might be necessary.